osmosis-labs/osmosis/networks/genesis-validators.md

     active operators of the network.
 As explained in the [Osmosis: A Hub AMM](https://medium.com/osmosis/osmosis-a-hub-amm-c4c12788f94c)
-    post, Osmosis is intended to be a fast iterating platform that regularly add new features and modules through software upgrades.
+    post, Osmosis is intended to be a fast iterating platform that regularly adds new features and modules through software upgrades.
 A precise timeline for upgrade schedules does not exist, but validators are expected to be ready to upgrade the network potentially as frequently as a monthly basis early on.
 Furthermore,